Reviews You Can Rely On

 Credit: SwissGear

 Softside Luggage — These are one of the most commonly used suitcases today, with internal support structures and a sturdy, cloth-covered exterior.
-To withstand the rigors of travel, they're typically made from durable materials like nylon, Cordura, polyester, or a combination of each, designed to be resistant to scratches and tears.
+To withstand the rigors of travel, they're typically made from durable materials like nylon, Cordura, polyester, or a combination of each, designed to resist scratches and tears.
 These bags almost always open with a flip-top lid, like a shoe box.
 Most have a variety of pockets within the main compartment for added organization.
 Some models have a built-in compression system, which can be cinched down to compress soft contents like clothing.
 Most of the time, they have handles and roller wheels.
 They come in varying sizes, some of which are ideal for an overhead airline bin and some that need to be checked to your final destination.

 travel bag